 Joining a Group Board

-Tip: the first person listed on the collaborators is the person that started the Group Board and that is the person you need to follow and contact to ask to join.
-Make sure to include your Pinterest URL, your Pinterest User Name (This is how people find you-mine is patternprin0022), and your email that you used to sign up for your Pinterest account.
+Tip: the first person listed on the collaborators is the person that started the Group Board.
+That is the person you need to follow and contact to ask to join.
+Make sure to include your Pinterest URL, and your Pinterest User Name.
+(This is how people find you-mine is patternprin0022).
+Also, your email that you used to sign up for your Pinterest account.
 Remember, the creator needs to be able to find you to invite you.

 Getting an Invitation

-I have three Group Boards that you are welcome to join.
+I have two Group Boards that you are welcome to join.

 Here are the links to join!